This lemon cream cake was a surprise, a very good one. And that is not counting the limoncello glaze, which is amazing.

 I bake.
 A lot.
 A lot of cakes.
 And a lot of lemon cakes, loaf or otherwise.

-Truth is, few recipes surprise me in terms of not being sure how it will turn out.
+Truth is, few recipes surprise me in terms of not being sure how they will turn out.
 But this one did.
 And in the best possible way.

 I was intrigued upon reading this recipe for the first time.
 I imagined a standard loaf or pound cake and this was not the usual way to make it.